luthda/tech-summaries/02 February/next-js.md

 # Next.js

+![nextjs_logo](../assets/next_js_logo.png)

+## What is Next.js?

 Next.js is a powerful React framework that simplifies building modern web applications.
 It extends React's capabilities with features like server-side rendering (SSR) and static site generation (SSG) for improved SEO and performance.

-![nextjs_logo](../assets/next_js_logo.png)

 ## Key benefits of Next.js?